mlabouardy/es6-features/OBJECTS_PROTOTYPES.md

 - prototype is a kind of template and prototype to build an object (create a behaviour similar to class concept)

 ## Prototype

+- every object has a prototype property
+- the prototype property point to prototype object